ROCm/rocm-install-on-linux/docs/install/3rd-party/dgl-install.rst

 Running a DGL example
 ================================================================================

-Recommended example: a drug discovery pipeline using `SE3Transformer`.
+While we have tested, and verified DGL on multiple use-cases, as an example we recommended a drug discovery use-case using a `SE3Transformer`.
+We have detailed the procedure, and the steps to follow in the blog for DGL.
 For more information, see the `DGL blog <https://rocm.blogs.amd.com/blog/tag/dgl.html>`_.